merkatorgis/docker4gis/templates/qgis/README.md

 - Limit access to paths starting with `/qgis` to users that are logged into your application.
+    - Limit access to specific project paths and/or layers parameter values, based on specific roles that the user should have.
 - Limit access to paths starting with `/qgisupload` to logged-in users that are an administrator.
 - For paths starting with `/files`: